Aquaculture water quality and classification for shellfish

 The review findings highlight differences across Member States, in how the EU requirements are met.
 It also notes variation in how the official controls are implemented and in what the EU will consider as equivalence when it comes to third country status.
 The report sets out a series of proposals around moving to a risk based approach, which has been a long term aspiration of the industry.

-The full report is available to download from the link below:
+The full report and guidance is available to download from the link below:

 The DASSHH project ran from 2018 to 2022.
 It aimed to create an improved approach to determining shellfish water quality that fully met consumer safety and regulation requirements.
 It also looked at the variable water quality environment in which most UK shellfish aquaculture production takes place.

 The project goals were to: